The Insight to Sciatica Nerve Pain

 - Change in posture may aggravate or relieve pain.
 Certain postures may affect sciatica pain:

-- Sciatica pain may feel worse while sitting, trying to stand up, standing for a long time, bending the spine forward, twisting the spine, and/or while coughing.
+- Sciatica nerve pain may feel worse while sitting, trying to stand up, standing for a long time, bending the spine forward, twisting the spine, and/or while coughing.

 - Pain may increase or remain constant while lying down, causing disturbed sleep.
 Lying on the back with the knees slightly elevated and propped up with a pillow, or lying on the side with a pillow between the legs, may help relieve the pain in such cases.